 They advised freshmen to think carefully about extracurricular activities, especially ones that are very time-consuming such as sports.
-Students need to make sure the clubs they are part of truly reflect their interest and passions, if they plan to sacrifice time and effort to participate.
+Students need to make sure that the clubs they belong to truly reflect their interest and passions, especially if they plan to sacrifice time and effort to participate.
 It’s about quality, not quantity.

-Our upperclassmen also advised that freshmen come up with strong study habits as cramming before a test is not an option if students want a high GPA.
-Plus, they suggested students use a planner or organizational phone apps to keep on top of all their assignments, tests, projects, and extracurriculars.
+Our upperclassmen also advised for freshmen to come up with strong study habits.
+They emphasized that cramming before a test is not an option if students are seeking a high GPA.
+They also strongly suggested for students to use a planner or organizational phone apps to keep on top of all their assignments, tests, projects, and extracurriculars.

-If you want more tips on how to better manage your time, check out our blog “3 Secrets to Getting and Keeping a Top GPA.”
+If you want more tips on how to better manage your time, read our 3 Secrets to Getting and Keeping a Top GPA.

-Whether it’s getting to know your guidance counselor, getting help in a class, or taking advantage of resources and opportunities, our upperclassmen highlighted the need for freshmen to take action on their own.
+Whether it’s getting to know your guidance counselor, getting help in a class, or taking advantage of available resources and opportunities, our BCA upperclassmen all said: “remember to take action on your own.”

 Unlike middle school, freshmen will experience much more independence and much less direct help.
-Some students struggle with this newfound freedom as they are more accustomed to teachers or administration coming to them with information or help.
+Some students struggle with this newfound freedom as they are more accustomed to teachers or administration guiding them with information at all times.

-Here are a few comments our upperclassmen made regarding the importance of taking initiative in high school:
+Above all, our BCA upperclassmen stressed the importance of taking initiative in high school: